Rizu0007/screen-lock-app/README.md

 # Screen Lock & Session Management
 A Next.js 16 app where a signed-in user can lock the screen from any page and unlock it with a 6-digit PIN.
 Three wrong PINs sign the user out.

-The lock is enforced **on the server**, so refresh, the back button, a typed URL or a direct API call cannot bypass it.

 **Stack:** Next.js 16 · React 19 · TypeScript · Tailwind 4 · PostgreSQL 17 · Drizzle ORM · Argon2id · Zod · Vitest · Playwright

 ![Screen lock architecture](docs/architecture.svg)